Twenkid/DeepFaceLab-SAEHDBW/README.md

 ```

 Trying 't', searching for higher sharpness; various settings tried.

--- Only 1.45 GB available.
+* Only 1.45 GB available.
 Connecting the monitor to the integrated GPU, but OS still reserves that amount and sometimes even with just 77% usage when connecting a monitor to the integrated GPU, after trying to create a bigger batch the model doesn't start training.
 (Windows 10 issue.)

+* 10-5-2022 - Debugged the CUDA build so now I can use it.
+(I used the DirectX12 build so far, because the CUDA-one hanged with no output).
+The solution provided 33% speed-up! https://github.com/iperov/DeepFaceLab/issues/5515 "device_lib.list_local_devices() doesn't return in the CUDA build up to 2080 #5515"

 ## Sample pretraining and training experiences